Unless you happen to live in Shitterton, or Twatt, the chances are that you enjoy seeing funny place names.

 The longest single-word place name is Penbontrhydyfothau

-There are 90 road names with all the vowels occurring once in alphabetical order.
+There are 90 road names with all the vowels occurring only once in alphabetical order.
 They all end in either -Court (84) or -Mount (5), except for Water Mill Clough.
 The shortest are: Averil Court and Azelin Court, and the longest is: Blakely Hill Court.

 There are no place names with all the vowels occurring once in alphabetical order.